SoloKingxRobert/Framio/README.md

 ---

 Framio is a frameless Windows shell built in Rust.

-Think of it as a starting point for modern apps without the clunky default title bars or outdated UI.
+It’s your starting point for modern apps without the clunky default title bars or outdated UI.
-You get full control of the window — the top bar, menus, branding, resizing, and theming — all built with [eframe/egui](https://github.com/emilk/egui).
+Take full control of the window: top bar, menus, branding, resizing, and theming, all powered by [eframe/egui](https://github.com/emilk/egui).

 ---